DavidStevensonVtex/DjangoTutorialInVisualStudioCode/README.md

 1. Save all modified files.

 1. In the VS Code Terminal, again with the virtual environment activated, run the development server with python manage.py runserver and open a browser to http://127.0.0.1:8000/ to see a page that renders "Hello, Django".

+### Create a debugger launch profile

+1. Switch to Run view in VS Code (using the left-side activity bar or F5).
+You may see the message "To customize Run and Debug create a launch.json file".
+This means that you don't yet have a launch.json file containing debug configurations.
+VS Code can create that for you if you click on the create a launch.json file link

+1. Select the link and VS Code will prompt for a debug configuration.
+Select Python then Django from the dropdown and VS Code will populate a new launch.json file with a Django run configuration.
+The launch.json file contains a number of debugging configurations, each of which is a separate JSON object within the configuration array.

+1. Scroll down to and examine the configuration with the name "Python: Django":

+    The launch.json file should appear in Visual Studio Code.

+    This configuration tells VS Code to run "${workspaceFolder}/manage.py" using the selected Python interpreter and the arguments in the args list.
+Launching the VS Code debugger with this configuration, then, is the same as running python manage.py runserver in the VS Code Terminal with your activated virtual environment.
+(You can add a port number like "5000" to args if desired.)
+The "django": true entry also tells VS Code to enable debugging of Django page templates, which you see later in this tutorial.

+1. Test the configuration by selecting the Run > Start Debugging menu command, or selecting the green Start Debugging arrow next to the list (F5):

+1. Ctrl+click the http://127.0.0.1:8000/ URL in the terminal output window to open the browser and see that the app is running properly.

+1. Close the browser and stop the debugger when you're finished.
+To stop the debugger, use the Stop toolbar button (the red square) or the Run > Stop Debugging command (Shift+F5).

+1. You can now use the Run > Start Debugging at any time to test the app, which also has the benefit of automatically saving all modified files.

+### Explore the debugger